 These words were appropriate for the opening of an act of worship, and in fact belonged to the ritual of the Reformed service.
 But they had a timely meaning for those poor "Londoners" thus congregated in secrecy, and now just about to be seized and cast into prison for conscience' sake and the Gospel's.
-Well for them if they could of a truth put their hope of help in that high Name of the Lord who made heaven and earth; for they were to find little mercy and forbearance at the hands of men calling themselves his servants.
+Well for them if they could of a truth put their hope of help in that high Name of the LORD who made heaven and earth; for they were to find little mercy and forbearance at the hands of men calling themselves his servants.

 It was under the reign of Elizabeth that the incidents we are relating occurred; but nineteen years after the formal establishment of the Protestant religion in the realm.
-The poor Calvinists who were thus meeting in private for their religious rites, were most of them among the original converts from Popery and receivers of the doctrine of the Reformers.
+And the poor Calvinists who were thus meeting in private for their religious rites, were most of them among the original converts from Popery and receivers of the doctrine of the Reformers.
 In fact, they had heard the pure faith preached by the earliest of its advocates, and perhaps witnessed the good profession of many who perished as martyrs in the bloody reign of Mary.
-Not much wonder if such men preferred the simple form of worship which they adopted when relinquishing Romish superstition, to rites and ceremonies savouring, to their plain taste, of the old pernicious leaven.
+Not much wonder if such men preferred the simple form of worship which they adopted when relinquishing Romish superstition, to rites and ceremonies savoring, to their plain taste, of the old pernicious leaven.

 ^{ &}quot;These latter separated themselves into private assemblies, meeting together, not in churches, but in private houses, where they had ministers of their own.
-And at these meetings, rejecting wholly the Book of Common Prayer, they used a book of prayers framed at Geneva for the congregation of English exiles lately sojourning there.
+And at these meetings, rejecting wholly the Book of Common Prayer, they used a book of prayers framed at Geneva for the congregation of English ex-

 Such was their occupation, when this little assembly was disturbed by an unexpected intrusion.
 Several sheriffs, hastily entering the room, broke up the meeting, and arrested some fourteen or fifteen among them, who were ministers of the Gospel, dispersing the rest, while their companions were carried off to prison.
 There they lay until sent for the next day to appear before "the Lord Mayor, the Bishop of London, and others the Queen's Commissioners," on charge of disobedience to the laws of the realm.
+Their examination before these worshipful authorities must have presented a singular iles lately sojourning there.
+Which book had been overseen and allowed by Calvin, and the rest of his divines there; and indeed was for the most part taken out of the Geneva form."-Strype's Life of Archbishop Grindal, b. i., c.
+10.

-Their examination before these worshipful authorities must have presented a singular spectacle.
-Here were men of good character and favourable appearance summoned on no charge of crime save that of peacefully assembling in Christian worship; and this before a Protestant prelate who, as we shall see, in former days of persecution, had himself taken part in the very same rites of worship, similarly performed in a foreign city to which he had retreated.
-We have had the good fortune to come across a full account of this extraordinary trial, as written down from the lips of the men themselves; it is contained in a rare pamphlet entitled, "The Examination of certain Londoners before the Ecclesiastical Commissioners, June 20th, 1567."
+spectacle.
+Here were men of good character and favorable appearance, summoned on no charge of crime save that of peacefully assembling in Christian worship; and this before a Protestant prelate who, as we shall see, in former days of persecution, had himself taken part in the very same rites of worship, similarly performed in a foreign city to which he had retreated.
+We have had the good fortune to come across a full account of this extraordinary trial, as written down from the lips of the men themselves; it is contained in a rare pamphlet entitled "The Examination of certain Londoners before the Ecclesiastical Commissioners, June 20th, 1567."